Marketing Strategy

 The DMO specialists are staying in their lane

-Miles, Madden, and Love speak almost entirely to DMOs.
-None are making a serious play for private-sector CMOs.
+Miles and Madden speak almost entirely to DMOs.
+Neither is making a serious play for private-sector CMOs.
 This creates space for MMGY's growth ambitions.

 The upstream agencies are converging on your territory